mvemjsun/RSpec_fun_presentation/README.md

 ## Fun with RSpec series
 > Exploring Behaviour-Driven Development with Ruby.
 Testing what should happen rathen than what will happen.

-RSpec is a testing tool for the Ruby programming language that is aligned well to the idea of BDD and story driven development.
-The idea is to take little steps in the development process by writing tests for every feature we introduce.

-Please checkout the README files.
-Each part implements a feature in RSpec with simple examples.

 ```ruby
 describe 'The solar system' do